Google Docs, the search company's cloud word processor, has changed for the better since 2009.

-Three years ago I had two main problems with Google Docs.
-First, I ran into problems with constant scrolling and mousing, windows switching as well as with cut and paste.
+Three years ago there were two main problems with Google Docs.
+First, issues with constant scrolling and mousing, windows switching as well as with cut and paste.

-Cutting and pasting text from a web page is still irritating – I do this often in one of my regular freelance jobs.
+Cutting and pasting text from a web page is still irritating.

 Otherwise, the user experience is hugely improved.
-This may not be a simple software issue, as I’ll explain in a moment.
+This may not be a simple software issue.

-In terms of productivity, Google Docs is now either equal to Microsoft Word or it is so close there’s no noticeable difference.
+In terms of productivity, Google Docs is now as good as Microsoft Word or it is so close there's no noticeable difference.

-The second problem I had with the old Google Docs was proofing my work over a wide line width.
+The second problem with the old Google Docs was proof reading over a wide line width.
 Google fixed this.
 The screen now displays a fixed-width page, roughly the size of an A4 paper sheet.
 This works just as well on a wide-screen monitor as a narrow display.

-Here I mean with other Google applications as well as the Chrome browser and Android.
-This last point is vital now I use a smartphone.
-This makes Google Docs more useful than it was.
-Today I can check documents while I’m away from my desk.
+It works well with other Google applications as well as the Chrome browser and Android.
+This last point is vital if you use an Android smartphone.
+It makes Google Docs more useful.
+Today you can check documents while away from the desk.